• Skip to primary navigation

 Review Process

 This journal uses a double-blind peer-review system.
 Once submitted, the editors will make every effort to have submissions evaluated in a timely manner.
-Authors must insert a blank page in the beginning of their document with their full name and e-mail address.
+Authors must insert a page in the beginning of their document with their full name and e-mail address.
 This page will only be used by the editors, and will not be sent to the reviewers.

 Questions